1000 Wilshire Blvd

 late registration: $495

-This event is free for Chicago Private Equity Chapter, Los Angeles Private Equity Chapter, Los Angeles Real Estate Chapter, NYC Private Equity Chapter, National Chapter, Corporate, and Presidents Club members.
+This event is free for Chicago Private Equity Chapter, Los Angeles Private Equity Chapter, Los Angeles Real Estate Chapter, NYC Private Equity Chapter, National Chapter, Gold, Corporate, and Presidents Club members.

 - How Should Cannabis and Hemp Companies Be Valued?